-The 40450 series automatic transfer switch (ATS) has many different protective features to protect your coach from low quality power.
+The 40350 series automatic transfer switch (ATS) has many different protective features to protect your coach from low quality power.
 Included in these are protection against high voltage, low voltage, and an incorrectly connected chassis ground.
 If one of these fault conditions is encountered, the ATS will open both contactors in order to protect the coach.
 Once the fault condition goes away, the ATS will delay for approximately 2.5 minutes before trying to close the appropriate contactor again.

 A remote power monitor may be installed in select coaches and allows for continuous visual indication of source voltage and load current or diagnostics.

 If the ATS fails to close the contactor or transfer when expected, check the 40450 display to see if an error message is displayed.
 The screen will flash an error message for that failure such as "Loss of Ground", "High Volt", or "Reverse Polarity".
 The error condition must be corrected in order for the transfer switch to function correctly.
-Refer to the table on the following page for help in troubleshooting these conditions.